Phala-Network/phala-wiki/content/docs/khala-mining/4-2-How-to-fast-sync-node-use-snapshot.md

 IMPORTANT: If your node is near newest block height (about several hours to catch up) or has already catched up, you don't need to do anything, just seat and wait.

-## Download latest snapshot (updated at 9/15/2021)
+## Download latest snapshot (Updated at 9/15/2021)

-Download snapshot data from: <https://storage.googleapis.com/khala-snapshots/khala-snapshot-210915.tar.gz>, or if you prefer BT download, we provide a torrent <a href="/files/khala.torrent">here</a>.
+We recommend to use the BT download with <a href="/files/khala.torrent">torrent</a>.

+> Also you can choose to directly download snapshot data from: <https://storage.googleapis.com/khala-snapshots/khala-snapshot-210915.tar.gz>

+You can check the integrity of your download by comparing the checksum

 ```
 $ sha256sum khala-snapshot-210915.tar.gz